 Registered Charity No. 1041201

-Read about the future plans for Lyme Regis Museum and how you can become involved.
+Read about our exciting plans for the Museum and how you can get involved.

 With Paddy Howe

 and Chris Andrew

 Follow in Mary's footsteps

 with Natalie Manifold

 history with Chris Lovejoy